 There's nothing wrong with going to the regular movie theater, but scoping out a film festival makes things a bit more special.
 Have both couples choose a few flicks they want to see and head to all of them together.
 You can debrief and chat about your favorites over lunch (or dinner).

-Doing the trapeze will definitely test your trust (especially if you're a little wary of heights).
+Trying the trapeze will definitely test your trust muscle (especially if you're a little wary of heights).
 As you soar through the sky, you'll depend on your relationship with your partner and your confidence in yourself.
 Having friends along for the ride means there will be more people cheering you on from the ground.
+Plus, it's a great workout.

 Instead of a "you against us" mentality, team up to try to win bragging rights at your local bar's trivia night.
 Do some research to see which theme you may all do particularly well at (Friends trivia is a thing).
 Remember to get to the location a little early to save a table because you most definitely do not want to stand the whole time.
 (And you're for sure going to want a spot to place all the comfort food and brews.)